 There are plenty of helpful methods and services which you may use only on that divorce stage, which seems to be the most challenging for you.

-- Online divorce – at the stage of completing the paperwork
+o Online divorce – at the stage of completing the paperwork

 Online divorce is a perfect way to save your time and nerves while collecting the necessary divorce papers.
 Online divorce drafting service offers to take on them all the paperwork issues.
 This means you do not need to sort out the state laws, trying to find out what the papers you need to file in your unique divorce case, as well as how to fill all the documents without mistakes so that the court approves it at first try.
-Online divorce website does it for you within two days.
+The online divorce website does it for you within two days.
 For a reasonable fee of about $150-400, you receive a completed divorce paperwork kit which is already prepared to be signed and approved by the court.
 This option is trendy now, and there are plenty of similar online divorce companies, so you can choose any you want, regardless of where you live.

-- E-filing – at the stage of filing for divorce
+o E-filing – at the stage of filing for divorce

 Electronic filing of legal papers is gradually becoming popular in family law and divorce lawsuits in many US states.
-Although e-filing is yet to be recognized by all counties, you should learn something about this method and check is it is available in your case.
+Although e-filing is yet to be recognized by all counties, you should learn something about this method and check if it is available in your case.

 Electronic filing for divorce allows you not to attend the court or clerk’s office at all.
-You should just download your divorce forms and documents with a specific e-filing provider, and then to receive the mail with the copies but with the court stamp on them.
+You should just download your divorce forms and documents with a specific e-filing provider, and then receive the mail with the copies but with the court stamp on them.
 Once there is a court stamp on your Petition for Divorce, your case is filed, and a divorce procedure has officially started.
 You must print these stamped copies so that to notify your spouse of the divorce lawsuit formally.

 This option is great for everyone who has a hectic schedule.

-- Divorce mediation – at the stage of negotiation.
+o Divorce mediation – at the stage of negotiation.

 Divorce mediation is a method of alternative dispute resolution, which perfectly suits uncontested divorces which goal is to reach an agreement between the parties.
-Unlike contested divorces where each spouse has their own lawyer, divorce mediator works with both parties, without taking somebody side.
+Unlike contested divorces where each spouse has their own lawyer, a divorce mediator works with both parties, without taking somebody’s side.
 A mediator cannot order something or even give a piece of legal advice.
 However, he/she leads the couple’s dialogue, helping to cooperate, communicate efficiently, and achieve a mutually beneficial agreement.
-People often say that divorce mediation is half legal aid and half therapy.
-In some states, divorce mediation can be ordered by the court, especially for the couples who have children.
+People often say that divorce mediation is a half legal aid and half therapy.
+In some states, divorce mediation can be ordered by the court, especially for couples who have children.
 When it comes to parental rights and liabilities, the American judiciary encourages peaceful problem-solving.
 It helps couples to maintain healthy relations and, therefore, to ensure the best interests of the child.